Rohanberiwal/DataStructures-and-Advanced-Algorithms/README.md

 # Algorithms and Advanced Algorithms Repository

-This repository contains a collection of classical algorithms and advanced algorithms implemented in Java.
-The purpose of this repository is to provide a reference and learning resource for algorithms commonly used in computer science.
+This repository contains a collection of classical algorithms and advanced algorithms implemented in Java, C. The purpose of this repository is to provide a reference and learning resource for algorithms commonly used in computer science.

 ## Table of Contents